flxbe/villages/GUI.md

 ## Widget System

-The GUI is build using reusable widgets.
+The GUI is built using reusable widgets.
 The base widget and all specialized components are defined in `./app/src/html-gui/`.
 Componets can be nested to create more complex forms.
 This will usually include using an instance of `Window`.